| |

 It looks old here, like a place that was used by people so long ago that their only remaining traces are an uneasy feeling.

-The uneasiness may also be a product of the end of the trail traces that have so far led me to Telephone Gulch from the Summit City Creek trail junction below Fourth of July Lake.
+The uneasiness may also be a product of the end of the trail traces that have led to Telephone Gulch from the Summit City Creek trail junction below Fourth of July Lake.

 Traces of "trail" South of Telephone Gulch were hard to find in July 2009.